Make a complaint to the Ombudsman

 Learn more about other health complaints

-This step gives Ahpra an opportunity to address your concerns before we become involved.
+This step gives the organisation the opportunity to address your concerns before we become involved.

-If Ahpra does not provide a timely response or if you believe the response is not satisfactory, please contact us.
+If the organisation does not provide a timely response or if you are unhappy with the response, you can make a complaint to us.